Surgical Case Library

 Thyroglossal duct cyst is a relatively common congenital anomaly, seen in approximately 7% of the population; however, symptomatic cysts requiring surgery are less frequent, often presenting in young adults.

-Retroperitoneal Hydatid (Echinococcal) Cyst
+Sizeable Solitary Retroperitoneal Hydatid (Echinococcal) Cyst.

 Retroperitoneal echinococcal cysts without hepatic involvement are rare, representing 14-19% of abdominal echinococcal cyst cases.